jellyfish77/camel-eip/README.md

 # camel-eip
-An attemp at implementing various Enterprise Integration Patterns in Apache Camel.
+An attempt at implementing various Enterprise Integration Patterns in Apache Camel.